 NT: Stan introduced me to Matt.
 Matt's brother John was a few years older than us and played with Post War Baby Boom.
 We all looked up to him.
 Later, there were times when Stan left us to play in PWBB.
 Then after a few gigs he'd come back to us and we'd reform.

-KF: Uncle Joe never had an official bassist, but you were occasionally joined by Jack Miller on bass.
-Why did the band never really get a full-time bassist, and how did the band adapt to playing without one?
+KF: Why did Uncle Joe never really get a full-time bassist, and how did the band adapt to playing without one?

-NT: Jack Miller was a complete jerk and the only reason we had him in the band was because he was the only bass player we could find.
-When he would leave us to play with another band we always felt we sounded better without him - So maybe we didn't need a bass player?
+NT: Maybe we didn't need a bass player?
 You must remember this was a time in our lives where what equipment you had was more important than how you played.
 I had a make shift set of drums, no two pieces matched, the few cymbals I had were absolute shit and Stan and Matt played out of the same amp (Gemini III, I think) as well as the vocal mike.
-When Jack was asked to play in a band that had more equipment than us he jumped ship.
-And that was that.

 KF: Did Incubus/Uncle Joe ever do any gigs?

 NT: We played parties and were very well received.
 One band that was playing the same gig as us refused to go on after we did our first set.
 They just packed up and went home.